Amazon CloudWatch Logs

-• CloudWatch Logs can be used to monitor, store, and access log files from EC2 instances, CloudTrail, Route 53, and other sources
+• CloudWatch Logs can be used to monitor, store, and access log files from EC2 instances, CloudTrail, Route 53, Lambda, ECS, EKS, and other sources.

-• CloudWatch Logs uses the log data for monitoring in an not; so, no code changes are required
+• CloudWatch Logs uses the log data for monitoring with no code changes required.

-• CloudWatch Logs require CloudWatch logs agent to be installed on the EC2 instances and on-premises servers.
+• CloudWatch Logs require CloudWatch Unified Agent (formerly CloudWatch logs agent) to be installed on the EC2 instances and on-premises servers.

 • CloudWatch Logs agent makes it easy to quickly send both rotated and non-rotated log data off of a host and into the log service.

-• An VPC endpoint can be configured to keep traffic between VPC and CloudWatch Logs from leaving the Amazon network.
+• A VPC endpoint can be configured to keep traffic between VPC and CloudWatch Logs from leaving the Amazon network.
 It doesn’t require an IGW, NAT, VPN connection, or Direct Connect connection

 • CloudWatch Logs allows exporting log data from the log groups to an S3 bucket, which can then be used for custom processing and analysis, or to load onto other systems.